Skip to content

 • No Vite?
 A built-in esbuild fallback bundles and serves the preview, so Next.js / webpack / CRA projects still get a preview.

-• Robust transport (dynamic port, auto-restart, remote/Codespaces support, postMessage updates with no reload).
+• Robust transport (dynamic port, auto-restart, remote/Codespaces support, postMessage updates) and a reload on sync so style changes appear without restarting the editor.

-• 🪙 Design-token manager — scans CSS custom properties (:root) and presents them as a structured, layered table:
+• 🪙 Design-token manager — scans tokens from three sources and presents them as a structured, layered table:

-• Primitives / Semantic / Component layers, switchable.
+• Primitives / Semantic / Component layers, switchable; aliases resolved for the swatch.

 • 🤖 AI rules, always current — on every sync Gantry regenerates: